chrisboulton/php-diff/README.md

 </details>

 ### Example Output
 A quick usage example can be found in the `example/` directory and under example.php.
+Included is a light theme and a dark theme.

 #### HTML Side By Side Example
 ![HTML Side By Side Example](htmlSideBySide.png "HTML Side By Side Example")